stefanbesler/struckig/README.md

 </div>

 This repository aims to port [pantor/ruckig](https://github.com/pantor/ruckig) to Structured Text to bring open-source powered Online
 Trajectory Generation to TwinCAT 3.
-Please note, that while this port is aims to be a full port, it will probably never reach the performance of the original C++ code for the following reasons.
+Please note, that while this port aims to be a full port, it will probably never reach the performance of the original C++ code for the following reasons.
 - the original code uses templates and C++17 features to reduce load during runtime.
 - the codesys compiler , in contrast to C++ compilers, does not come with a lot of compile time optimizations.
 Even simple loop unwrapping optimizations are not performed - probably to make debugging easier (?)